Expressive Arts offer people of all ages the opportunity to express themselves through art, craft, writing, music

 Getting through life's challenges and crossroads is often difficult.
-While traditional therapies and counselling are helpful, sometimes at these moments we need to tap into our deepest creative self to deal with our feelings and emotions.
-Fleming's Ontario Graduate Certificate in Expressive Arts is a helpful addition to the counselling, teaching, or ministry you currently offer others.
-As a teacher, artist, nurse, social worker, minister, or someone in a caring profession, you will benefit from knowing how to facilitate the development and transformation of the people in your care, through expressive arts.
+While traditional treatments and counselling are helpful, sometimes we need to tap into our creative self to deal with our feelings and emotions.
+Fleming's Ontario Graduate Certificate in Expressive Arts is a valuable addition to the counselling, teaching, or ministry you currently offer others.
+As a teacher, artist, nurse, social worker, minister, or someone in another caring profession, you will benefit from knowing how to facilitate the development and transformation of the people in your care, through expressive arts.

 You will explore your own creativity and learn how to design and deliver expressive arts programming to people in a variety of circumstances.
-In addition, you will examine the theoretical and practical approaches to expressive arts as therapy, and learn how to protect yourself from burnout.
-Mandatory courses include Exploration of Therapeutic Relationships, Introduction to Expressive Arts Therapies, Planning Expressive Arts Experiences and Professional Issues with the Expressive Arts.
-The additional four courses focus on various modalities, including music, dance, clowning, mask, storytelling and art making.
+In addition, you will examine the theoretical and practical approaches to expressive arts, and learn how to protect yourself from burnout.
+Mandatory courses include Expressive Arts–Exploring Relationships, Introduction to Expressive Arts, Planning Expressive Arts Experiences and Professional Issues with the Expressive Arts.
+The additional four elective courses focus on various modalities, including music, dance, clowning, mask, storytelling and art making.
 You may take this certificate on a part-time basis, course by course, or in an intensive eight-week format, equivalent to one semester of study, offered each spring.

 Part-time students pay individual course registration fees.
 Individual course registrations ($340.58 plus materials per course) will be considered in the 8-week program on March 28, 2016, dependent upon the complete program registration level and space availability.
 Up to 4 courses can be taken within the spring 8-week program and a limited number of courses are also available each summer.